QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol: Preliminaries

 \subsubsection{Blockchain}

-A blockchain is a singular sequence of blocks connected by hash links, with each block linked to the last, starting from the genesis block.
-The genesis block enlists the initialization specifics and parameters of the blockchain.
+A blockchain is a singular sequence of blocks connected by hash links.
 A block is comprised of a \emph{block header} and \emph{block data}.
 The block header contains, amongst other things, the publisher's public key and the hash of the \emph{merkle tree root} of the block data, as well as the hash of the previous block.
 The block data contains the transactions or any other data that is to be added to the record. \emph{Block publisher} is the node that has built the block in consideration.
 We refer to the number of transactions per block as $tpb$.
 A chain of blocks, $C$ referred to as chain, consists of an ordered set of blocks, where every block, $B^l; l>0$ is immutably linked to the block, $B^{l-1}$, $\forall B^l \in C$; where $l$ represents the ordinal number, and $B^0$ is the genesis block.
 The length of a chain, $C$, is denoted as $len(C)$, is the number of blocks in the chain excluding the genesis block.
 We say that the chain selected by the CSR has been \emph{adopted} and is \emph{held} by the node.